-This year's update will involve three touch points with Council.
-This report is intended to introduce the 10-Year Capital Plan and get preliminary feedback from Council.
-The next report will explore the 10-Year Capital Plan in more detail and ensure alignment with Council priorities.
-The final report is expected to be presented before year-end and is intended for final review and endorsement by Council.
+This year's update involved three touch points with Council.
+This is the final report and is intended for final review and adoption by Council.

 Financial/Budgetary Considerations:

 The 10-Year Capital Plan is based on sound financial information and assumptions and will be used to guide the Annual Capital Plan as part of the annual budgeting process.
 The 10-Year Capital Plan is a forecast of infrastructure investment, as Council's approval of projects occurs during the annual budget process.